NGC 1154

 NGC 1154 is a barred spiral galaxy located in the constellation Eridanus.
 It lies approximately 200 million light-years (62.26 Mpc) away from Earth.
-The galaxy was discovered by the American astronomer Francis Preserved Leavenworth on December 2, 1885.
+The galaxy was discovered by the American astronomer Francis Preserved Leavenworth on December 2, 1885 as part of his deep-sky surveys.
+Modern observations have been carried out by surveys such as the Pan-STARRS and Sloan Digital Sky Survey (SDSS).

-Characteristics

-NGC 1154 is classified as an SB(rs)b galaxy, indicating that it is a barred spiral galaxy with a somewhat ring-like structure.
 It has an apparent magnitude of 13.6, making it relatively faint and observable primarily with large telescopes.